qbicsoftware/cookiecutter-templates-cli/README.md

 ### Introduction
 `generate.py` is a wrapper Python script that helps you automate the task of creating a new project.
 It is located at the root folder of this repository.

 This tool relies on [Cookiecutter's][cookiecutter] Python API to make good use of templates.
-You can display its usage like so:
+You can display its usage by providing the `--help` flag:

 ```bash
 ./generate.py --help
 ```

-To generate a specific template, you use the `-t`/`--type` parameter:
+To generate a specific template, use the `-t`/`--type` parameter:

 ```bash
 ./generate.py --type <type>